FRANe-team/FRANe/README.md

 - undirected edges whose weights are proportional to the similarity between the two corresponding features.

-PageRank algorithm is than used to compute the centrality of the nodes (features) and the computed scores are interpreted as feature importance scores.
+PageRank algorithm is then used to compute the centrality of the nodes (features) and the computed scores are interpreted as feature importance scores.
 # Instalation